vragulin/Optimal_Exec_In_Comp/README.md

 # Optimal_Exec_In_Comp

+## Description
+This project aims to optimize execution strategies in competitive markets using advanced algorithms.

+The analytics cover
+1) Optimal Execution
+2) Best Response (to an Adversary) Strategies
-Optimal Execution/ Best Response / Two Trader Equilibrium analytics for the Chriss(2024) series of papers
+3) Two Trader Equilibrium Strtegies.analytics for the Chriss(2024) series of papers

+The theoretical framework is based on the Chriss(2024) series of papers.
+The main papers are:

-1. Optimal Position Building Strategies in Competition:  https://arxiv.org/pdf/2409.03586
+*   Optimal Position Building Strategies in Competition:  https://arxiv.org/pdf/2409.03586
-2. Position-Building in Competition with Real-World Constraints: TBA
+*  Position-Building in Competition with Real-World Constraints: TBA

 ## Table of Contents